 Customize Your Trip | Instant Booking

-Trek Preparation for Nepal Everest Base Camp
+Everest Base Camp Trek Preparation

-Everest Base Camp starts with a moderate to strenuous hike with frequent rest to acclimatize our body to the high altitude.
+Everest Base Camp starts with a moderate to strenuous hike with frequent rest to acclimatize our bodies to the high altitude.
 The trek starts with the lowest altitude at LUKLA (2,840 meters) and takes us to the highest altitude of KALAPATTHAR (5,545 meters) and EVEREST BASE CAMP (5,364 meters).

 Blessed with varied flora and fauna, the Everest region is regarded as the abode of the Sherpa community and is the dream of every trekker to reach the Base of Everest.

-However, trekking to Everest Base Camp requires a high level of physical fitness and, preparation before the trek is highly recommended.
+However, trekking to Everest Base Camp requires a high level of physical fitness, and preparation before the trek is highly recommended.
 Here are some of the must-do lists for travelers before the trek.

 For this, you have to prepare yourself with regular cardio exercise, which can be through swimming, cycling, or running, which will help your leg muscles.

-Apart from this, train yourself with a hike, carrying a backpack before the trek.
+Apart from this, train yourself with a hike, carrying a backpack, before the trek.

 Acclimatize with the altitude: Everest Base Camp Trek is a high-altitude trek leading you to the base of Mount Everest (5,364 meters).
 The highest point-to-step will be Everest Base Camp (5,364 meters) and /or Kalapatthar (5,545 meters).

 Moreover, your highest point for an overnight stay will be Gorakshep (5,140 meters).
-This makes Everest Base Camp a high-altitude trek and hence altitude sickness might be a serious problem for first-time trekkers.
+This makes Everest Base Camp a high-altitude trek, and hence altitude sickness might be a serious problem for first-time trekkers.
 Thus, to avoid this, proper acclimatization during the trek makes the entire trek an easy hike.

 Trekking Documents: For the Everest Base Camp Trek, you will need three different permits, namely the Sagarmatha National Park Permit, Pasang Lhamnu Permit, and TIMS Card.